ataex/docker-pydiocell/Readme.md

 # Launch on production

-> with with jrcs' letsencrypt-nginx-proxy-companion
+> with docker image jrcs' letsencrypt-nginx-proxy-companion

 `cd production`